cameronrll/crecipes-server/README.md

 ## Samples

 1. Create a recipe and view its subscription event (for this you will want two tabs for `locahost:3000/graphiql` open)
+2. Add comments to the recipe and view its subscription event

   Paste the following into the editor